 This course is a study of microorganisms especially those that cause human disease.
 Topics covered are basic microbiology principles; viral, bacterial, and fungal diseases; how the body responds to infections; and antimicrobial treatments.
-The course is designed for nursing majors.
+The course is designed for nursing majors and non-science majors.
 The course will not count toward a biology major or minor.
 It includes a two-hour laboratory per week.
 Prerequisites: Four (4) hours in human anatomy and physiology.